 Fortunately, having cavities filled is relatively painless, especially if you fill the crown as soon as it appears.
 Similarly, most insurances will pay to fill a cavity, while some won’t pay for more expensive treatments that may be necessary if a cavity isn’t filled quickly enough.

 If you are worried that you have a cavity, we recommend scheduling an appointment with Dr. Matthew Scaffa for a checkup.
 Our team, will assess your mouth and develop a plan to help you address any issues.
-If you’re interested in scheduling an appointment with us, please contact Staten Island Dental Arts Center at phone.
+If you’re interested in scheduling an appointment with us, please contact Dental Art Concepts PLLC at phone.
 We’re eager to receive your call.